pelloaspuru/pelloaspuru.github.io/README.md

 Build with [Jekyll](http://jekyllrb.com) and [Hyde](http://hyde.getpoole.com).

+Some notes

-index.md configures the front page of the website
+- index.md configures the front page of the website

-publication.md, about.md and category.html configure the remaining of the website pages.
+- publication.md, about.md and category.html configure the remaining of the website pages.

-_config.yml changes the sidebar title and subtitle.
+- _config.yml changes the sidebar title and subtitle.

-pelloaspuru.github.io/public/css/hyde.css changes sidebar characteristics
+- pelloaspuru.github.io/public/css/hyde.css changes sidebar characteristics

- pelloaspuru.github.io/_includes/sidebar.html to change/hide the list of pages in the sidebar, allows to add picture etc.
+- pelloaspuru.github.io/_includes/sidebar.html to change/hide the list of pages in the sidebar, allows to add picture etc.